Bruins Wrap: Panthers Surge Past Boston With Strong Third Period In Game 2

 UP NEXT

-The Bruins will travel to Sunrise, Fla., on Friday as the series, tied 1-1, shifts to Panther territory.
+The Bruins will travel to Sunrise, Fla., on Friday as the series shifts to Panthers territory.
 Puck drop from FLA Live Arena is scheduled for 7:30 p.m.
 ET.
 You can catch the game, plus an hour of pregame coverage, on NESN.